galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 > ### {% icon tip %} Tip: Get the right template with 'xcms get a sampleMetadata file'
 >
 > In the case of this tutorial, we already prepared a sampleMetadata file with all the needed information.
 Nevertheless, we provide here an optional hands-on if you want to check how to get a template to fill, with the two following advantages:
 > - you will have the exact list of the samples you used in Galaxy, with the exact identifiers (*i.e.* exact sample names)
 > - you will have a file with the right format (tabulation-separated text file) that only need to be filled with the information you want.
 >
 > > ### {% icon hands_on %} Hands-on: xcms get a sampleMetadata file
 > >
-> > Execute **xcms get a sampleMetadata file** {% icon tool %} that you will find in the **XXXXXXXXX** section.
+> > Execute **xcms get a sampleMetadata file** {% icon tool %}.
 You only need to give the dataset collection you obtained from the previous 'xcms findChromPeaks (xcmsSet)' step:
 > >    - *"RData file"*:
 > >        - Click on the folder icon to select the Dataset collection: `The one from the previous 'findChromPeaks' step`